 I set foot in Palestine for the first time just ten days after the U.S. moved its embassy to Jerusalem and the Israeli military shot more than 1,000 people along the Gaza border, killing more than sixty Palestinian people who were demanding their right to return to the homeland they were expelled from.
 These events happened on May 14, 2018, the day before Nakba Day.
 Nakba is Arabic for catastrophe.
 It refers to the day in 1948 when the state of Israel was created—and as a result, 750,000 indigenous Palestinian people were driven from their homes, suddenly refugees.

-For eight years, I still didn’t know Grandpapi’s Nakba story.
-He never shared it with his children or grandchildren while he was alive.
+Grandpapi never shared our family’s Nakba story with his children or grandchildren.
 As my mom put it, “Sometimes you don’t tell stories that don’t have happy endings.”
 It wasn’t until I was about to travel halfway across the world to meet my Palestinian family that my cousin heard the story from his father, Grandpapi’s brother.

 It was April 1948, and Grandpapi had just received news that his mother’s village of Saris near Jerusalem had been destroyed by the Haganah, a Zionist paramilitary organization.
 The Haganah was determined to drive out the indigenous people in order to secure a supply route from Tel Aviv to Jerusalem before Israel declared independence, as part of Operation Nachshon.
 On April 16, about 500 Haganah soldiers invaded Saris and drove out the approximately 650 Palestinian people who lived there.
 As historian Walid Khalidi recorded in his book All That Remains, the Haganah blew up and burned down homes, destroying between twenty-five and thirty-five houses, as well as a mosque and a school.
 Seven people were killed in the attack.

 Grandpapi was twenty years old and living in the Ramallah area, where he worked on the family farm.
-His mother had grown up in Saris, and her relatives from Saris were now on the run, fearing for their lives, especially since about ninety-three people had been killed in the nearby Deir Yassin massacre just a week earlier.
+His mother had grown up in Saris, and her relatives from Saris were now on the run, fearing for their lives, especially since the Haganah had killed about ninety-three people in the nearby Deir Yassin massacre just a week earlier.

 So Grandpapi and his uncle Ahmad gathered some hunting rifles from neighbors, and they got a mule to carry them.
 Together they walked all the way from the Ramallah area to the Jerusalem area (near Saris) to deliver the weapons so their family could protect themselves.
 We don’t know the exact route that they took, but they most likely walked through mountains instead of taking the main roads through villages under Zionist control, a distance that easily could have amounted to a marathon (twenty-six miles).
 Ahmad decided to stay, so Grandpapi returned to his home in Ramallah alone.
 But Grandpapi never saw his uncle again.
 On May 10, 1948, Ahmad was killed in the attack on neighboring Bayt Mahsir.